 If you are using Group Wikis, then students will be able to access these from the My Groups panel at the bottom of the main course menu.

-To enable students to access a course wiki, you could add a link to the course menu.
-But a better way is to link to the wiki from within a content area.
+The best way to enable students to access a course wiki is to link to the item from within a content area.

 Add a link to a specific Wiki through a course content area

 You can create a link to a specific Wiki from any content area.

 To do this, go into the content area and select Tools > Wikis